Simple repository API#

 • All JSON responses will always be a JSON object rather than an array or other type.

-• While JSON doesn’t natively support an URL type, any value that represents an URL in this API may be either absolute or relative as long as they point to the correct location.
+• While JSON doesn’t natively support a URL type, any value that represents an URL in this API may be either absolute or relative as long as they point to the correct location.
 If relative, they are relative to the current URL as if it were HTML.

 • Additional keys may be added to any dictionary objects in the API responses and clients MUST ignore keys that they don’t understand.